 Many people also have concerns about their appearance.
 Even when the missing teeth are closer to the back and not immediately visible when a person smiles, they can affect facial muscle tone over time.
 According to an article on dental health and headaches by the American Academy of Craniofacial Pain, the muscle strain from a missing tooth can cause ongoing headaches.

-Check out what others are saying about our denture and partial denture services on Yelp: Dentures and Partial Dentures Albany
+Check out what others are saying about our denture and partial denture services on Google: Dentures and Partial Dentures Albany

 How Dentures Are Made

 Dentures consist of a flesh-colored base and the synthetic teeth attached to it.
 Today, both components are made of a type of acrylic.
 The artificial teeth are typically made of acrylic resin, which closely approximates the appearance of real teeth.

 Once the decision is made to proceed with dentures, the patient will make an appointment for the impression.
 The dentist will put a tray with a thick paste into the patient's mouth to take impressions of the upper and lower teeth.
 This process usually takes about 20 seconds for each impression.
 The dentist may offer to apply a numbing agent to the palate beforehand to minimize discomfort.

 Afterward, the impressions are used to make a plaster model of the mouth.
 The dental lab technician then uses wax to attach the teeth.
 The wax is shaped and trimmed according to the patient's gum shape.

 Then the wax shape with attached teeth is placed in a container, sometimes called a flask.
 Dental stone or plaster is poured around to hold it.
 The wax is then boiled out, leaving a molding in the shape of the gums, and the acrylic material for the dentures' base is poured in.

 The denture is removed from the container, trimmed and polished.
 At this point, the patient will have the first fitting.
 While some people may find their dentures fit properly right away, most need to have a few adjustments done for optimal comfort.